 Bricks and Mortar Analogy: Your shop attendant/Sales person

 I use Life Coach Office to manage my clients online.
 The system keeps all of my client files in one place (that travels with me) and also helps me organize and deliver my online coaching programs.
 It’s easy to use and affordable.
 A great enabler for small to medium sized coaching businesses.

-Bricks and Mortar Analogy: Your coaching office where you meet clinets including your filing cabinet and book shelf
+Bricks and Mortar Analogy: Your coaching office where you meet clients including your filing cabinet and book shelf

 Check out: Life Coach Office

 To sell online you need a way to collect money online.
 The quickest and easiest way to collect money online is through PayPal or Stripe.
 Simply set up an account, link it with your online shop and start selling.